heavyelementinc/cobalt-core/style.md

 // $foo = "here's the string";
 ```

-If you were to later select both lines and press the hotkey, you would unintentionally toggle the `//` for the comment.
+If you were to later select both lines and press the hotkey, you would unintentionally remove the `//` from the comment line.
 Using a different syntax eliminates the chance of this happening.

 ## Multi-line comments
 ```php